 Peter H. Sheldon 1831-1905

 At various times, the spelling was Shelden, but it kept returning to the spelling we use today, Sheldon.

-Godfrey is my 8th great-grandfather.
-Thanks to DNA analysis (and especially Kelly Wheaton and the Sheldon Family DNA Project), I now know I am a descendant of Godfrey.
-The Sheldon Family Association recognizes Godfrey as one of the original Sheldon progenitors in America.
+Godfrey is most likely my 8th great-grandfather.
+Thanks to DNA analysis (and especially Kelly Wheaton and the Sheldon Family DNA Project), I now know I am probably a descendant of Godfrey.
+He is recognized as one of the original Sheldon progenitors in America.
 The association knows him as #S4, based on the Sheldon Family Magazine.